projectM-visualizer/projectm/README.md

 You can read more about how it works and the current state of development [here](https://lwn.net/Articles/750152/).

 ### Presets
 The preset files define the visualizations via pixel shaders and Milkdrop-style equations and parameters.
 Included with projectM are the bltc201, Milkdrop 1 and 2, projectM, tryptonaut and yin collections.
-You can grab all of the presets [here](http://spiegelmc.com/pub/projectm_presets.zip).
+You can grab these presets [here](http://spiegelmc.com/pub/projectm_presets.zip).

+You can also download an enormous 52,000 pack of presets and textures [here](https://mischa.lol/projectM/52k-presets.zip)(338MB zipped).

 ### Also Featured In
 [![Kodi](https://github.com/projectM-visualizer/projectm/raw/master/web/kodi.png) Kodi (formerly XBMC)](https://kodi.tv/)